Guide to Family-Friendly Fun in Sonoma County

-With a little planning, creativity, and flexibility, the whole family can enjoy a vacation in Wine Country.
+The whole family can enjoy a fun-filled vacation in Sonoma Wine Country.

 Armstrong Redwoods State Natural Reserve, Guerneville

-This 805-acre reserve is a great place for your family to take in the towering majesty of Sonoma County's coastal redwood trees.
-As big as the park is, it's easy to navigate the mostly flat, mile-and-a-half-long Pioneer Nature Trail.
-Some of the most popular trees include the Icicle Tree, with its mysterious burl formations, the Colonel Armstrong Tree, estimated to be over 1,400 years old, and the Parson Jones Tree, towering to 350 feet (that's taller than a football field is long!).
+This 805-acre reserve is a great place for your family to take in the towering majesty of Sonoma County’s coastal redwood trees.
+As big as the park is, it’s easy to navigate the mostly flat, mile-and-a-half-long Pioneer Nature Trail.
+Some of the most popular trees include the 1,400-year-old Colonel Armstrong Tree and the Parson Jones Tree that towers into the air the length of an entire football field.

-Even though this paved trail runs along a salt marsh that's home to wildlife and thousands of birds throughout the year, rowdy kids and leashed dogs are welcome.
-Give the kids binoculars and see which animals they can spy with their little eyes.
-The path is easy — looping one mile through Doran Regional Park and Bird Walk Coastal Access Park along Doran Park Marsh and tidal channels, over a new 110-foot bridge that spans Cheney Creek, and connecting to the Bird Walk Park up on the levees.
+Kids and leashed dogs will love this paved trail along a salt marsh that is home to thousands of birds and wildlife.
+The path is easy — looping one mile through Doran Regional Park, along tidal channels, and over a 110-foot bridge that spans Cheney Creek and connects to the levees.

-With some of the best-ever kite-flying conditions found on Sonoma County’s breezy coast, it’s no wonder the tiny town of Bodega Bay boasts two kite stores.
-You could bring your own ... or, shop for a delightful new one in town at Candy & Kites and Second Wind, both located on coastal Highway 1.
-The nearby Doran Regional Park hosts the Castles and Kites Festival each May, with spectacular kites, demonstrations, and kite-flying training on the beach, as well as sandcastle sculpture creations.
+With some of the best-ever kite-flying conditions found on Sonoma County’s breezy coast, it’s no wonder the tiny town of Bodega Bay boasts this fantastic store.
+Nearby, Doran Regional Park hosts the Castles and Kites Festival each May, with spectacular demonstrations and amazing sandcastle sculptures on the beach.

 Horseback Riding, Bodega Bay